aben20807/local-judge/README.md

   + Automatically build the source code into executable
   + Automatically run the executable for each input and compare output with answer
   + Customization friendly
+  + Able to leverage git diff tool to compare the result with the answer
 + Student (`judge.py`)
   + Without any dependencies but standard build-in python packages
 + TA (`ta_judge.py`)